Announcement Regarding Applicants Affected By Hurricanes Harvey, Irma & Maria

 Each applicant is required to take the Pharmacy College Admission Test (PCAT).
 PCAT scores should be submitted directly to PharmCAS (code 104).

-Applicants should be aware that no decision regarding an interview can be made until PCAT scores are received from PharmCAS.
+Applicants should be aware that no decision regarding an interview can be made until PCAT scores (unless you have been approved for a standardized exam substitution) are received from PharmCAS.

 The highest PCAT score will be used to determine eligibility for admission.

 The PCAT is a computer-based exam.
 For specific information on registering for the PCAT, please visit their website.
 When you register, PCAT will assign you a PCAT CID #.
 This number must be entered in your PharmCAS application or PharmCAS will not receive the scores in order to include them with your application.

 Please note that the PCAT's admission cycle begins in July and ends in February each year so if you take the PCAT in the admission cycle prior to applying during the next cycle, your scores will not be automatically forwarded even if you designated OUHSC or PharmCAS to receive your scores and you will need to submit an Additional Score Release on the PCAT website.